notgreatpro/kyle_arahan_ui_garden/README.md

 ```63a4273e2fcf95e1c781a5316b0580a44df4b541801bdf8a03ea7728c7a6f8ec```

 This means your docker is now running on your localhost.
+This will change every time you run your container
 (Warning: If you have an error, it means that your container already build and exist on your localhost.
 The solution is see the **Docker Commands** section below )

 3. You can now open your broswer and input your localhost: